TrueSparrowSystems/slackmin/README.md

  message.addSectionWithTextFields(texts);
 const actionButtons = [];

+// action in value specifies the next method call to be performed for interactive endpoint i.e call to phoneNumberUpdateModal
-const updatePhoneNumber = {
+// hiddenParams are internal params that need to be forwarded const updatePhoneNumber = {
       buttonText: 'Update Phone',
       confirmText: 'Do you want to update phone number of user: *' + userInfo.name + '*?',